-a.
+- a.
 Standards and Specifications: The interface must be compliant with IRB regulations.
-One aspect of the design that must comply with IRB regulations is the oil coming in close contact with the patient.
-As a result, fresh oil must be used with each patient.

-b.
-Customer: The intended users of the device will be medical imaging technicians who will be performing clinical trials of 3-D microwave imaging on subjects.
-The client prefers that the design introduce little to no foreign materials inside the array box.
-The client would also prefer the team build a model of the array box to modify instead of the prototype already built by the client.

-c.
-Patient-related concerns: Fresh oil needs to be used for each subject to reduce the spread of contagions.
+For example, fresh biocompatible fluid must be used with each patient. - b.
+Customer: The intended user of the device will be medical imaging technicians who will be performing clinical trials of 3-D microwave imaging on subjects.
+The client prefers that the design should introduce little to no foreign materials inside the array box.
+The client would also prefer the team build a model of the array box to modify instead of the prototype already built by the client. - c.
+Patient-related concerns: As aforementioned, fresh biocompatible fluid needs to be used for each subject, to reduce the spread of bacteria.
 No sharp or harmful objects are to be used inside the box, as the patient will be exposed to its contents.